 Jennifer Roth Scott and her husband Jon reside in Jackson Hole, Wyoming.
 Jon is President of First Interstate Bank, Jackson Wyoming and Jennifer is a full time mother of three.
 Both are active in the family businesses and when free time permits, enjoying coming back to the ranch.

 The Eagle Creek ranch is located 18 miles southeast of Big Sandy on the Warrick Road.
 This part of the ranch is more mountainous as it sits up against the southeastern edge of the Bear Paw mountain range.
 Aspen groves and Evergreen Trees are abundant here.
 Range grasses include most species of Wheat Grass, Blue Grama, and Timothy.
 A scenic and majestic part of the ranch, Eagle Creek is home to owner and CEO Stephen Roth and his wife Karen.
-Rusty Sparks, COO ast Division has been with the ranch for over 30 years and is in charge of calving the first-year heifers in March and coordinating day-to-day operations at Eagle Creek, NL and Seifert ranches.
+Rusty Sparks, COO East Division has been with the ranch for over 30 years and is in charge of calving the first-year heifers in March and coordinating day-to-day operations at Eagle Creek, NL and Seifert ranches.
 He is also responsible for two other leased ranches on the eastern end of the ranch.
 Rusty and his wife Diane manage the ranch’s extensive livestock and range management software which includes annual cattle movement schedules and AUM usage and ranch-wide livestock inventory.
 Diane is actively involved in livestock and range data input as well as assisting with calving out the first year heifers.
-Rusty and Diane's son Robert and his wife Julie live in Havre and two children.
-Their daughter Amy lives in Great Falls with her husband Bill and they have one child.
+Rusty and Diane's son Robert and his wife Julie live in Havre, MT and have three children.
+Their daughter Amy lives in Great Falls, MT with her husband Bill and they have two children.

 Each year in October, approximately 850 head of heifer calves are weaned at Eagle Creek.
 Their mothers are pregnancy tested and trailed to fall/winter pasture.
 Fence-line weaning is used to wean the heifer calves from their mothers and has proven to be the most efficient and economical method.
 Death loss in these heifer calves during this time-frame is less than half a percent.
 Lick tubs from Cenex Harvest States are put out for the heifer calves for 30 days to aid in the weaning process.